AAMC and AACOM

 Financial Information, Resources, Services, and Tools (FIRST)

-FIRST offers the Medloans® Organizer and Calculator (MLOC), which provides medical student and resident users with a secure location to organize and track their loans and calculate custom repayment plans.
+FIRST offers the Osteopathic Organizer and Calculator (OLOC), which provides osteopathic medical student and resident users with a secure location to organize and track their loans and calculate custom repayment plans.

-Students will have access to MLOC and the AAMC Financial Wellness program at no cost as their schools provide student credentials.
+Students will have access to OLOC and the AAMC Financial Wellness program at no cost as their schools provide student credentials.
 Advisors will have access to administrator functions in the Financial Wellness program.
+For OLOC account help, contact firstname.lastname@example.org.

 Visiting Student Learning Opportunities™ (VSLO®)